gitiliya/Ares-Nuker/README.md

 `NsfwSpam` - Amount of times you want hentai spammed in all channels

+`RoleSpamAmount` - Amount of roles you want created

+`RoleSpamName` - Name of role you want spammed

+`EmojiName` - Name of emoji you want spammed

+`EmojiSpamAmount` - Amount of emojis you want created

 ## Contact
 please don't contact me and spam me for help, do research on google or use trial and error to do sum about it yourself first